-ACCORDING TO ESTIMATES FROM THE WORLD ECONOMIC FORUM,

-65% OF CHILDREN

-who are currently entering education will end up working in

-JOBS THAT DO NOT EVEN EXIST YET.
+ACCORDING TO ESTIMATES FROM THE WORLD ECONOMIC FORUM, 65% OF CHILDREN who are currently entering education will end up working in JOBS THAT DO NOT EVEN EXIST YET.

+"In the essence

-OF AN ENTREPRENEUR IS HIS EXTREMELY
+OF AN ENTREPRENEUR IS HIS EXTREMELY POSITIVE MENTAL ">>>> ATTITUDE".

-POSITIVE MENTAL